-In May of 2013, I received a call from Nancy Rodgers, President of Lincoln Financial Foundation.
+"In May of 2013, I received a call from Nancy Rodgers, President of Lincoln Financial Foundation.
 Lincoln Financial had just initiated a project to celebrate the 150th anniversary of the Gettysburg Address and The Emancipation Proclamation.
 Lincoln Financial initially had filmed interviews with politicians, celebrities and everyday people whose life experience spoke to the ideals of Abraham Lincoln’s Legacy of freedom opportunity and equality.
 Lincoln Financial wanted to do something with the interviews to inspire and support teachers and young people.
 I reviewed all the videos and designed the next step in the process.

-In September 2016, in partnership with KlamorHouse Records, we released “We Stood Up, Reflection on the Civil Rights Era.”
-The CD, “ We Stood Up,” is an audio anthology that features interviews with living civil rights leaders who stood on the front line with Martin Luther King.
+"In September 2016, in partnership with KlamorHouse Records, we released 'We Stood Up, Reflection on the Civil Rights Era.'
+The CD, 'We Stood Up,' is an audio anthology that features interviews with living civil rights leaders who stood on the front line with Martin Luther King.
 The anthology included featured original songs and poetry from Maya Angelou and Sonia Sanchez.
-The CD is free for teachers and schools and libraries.
+The CD is free for teachers, schools and libraries.
 The reviews from teachers and students have been awesome.
-Goal Achieved!
+Goal achieved!"

-In 2007, the Franklin Institute was putting the final touches on their Identity Exhibit.
-One of the more ambitious components of the exhibit, was a kiosk that would express your identity in a musical format.
-The Institute had spoken with a few composers but failed to find an appropriate contributor.
-The Institute's goal was to let an audience member create a piece of music that expressed their identity thru positioning one of five faders correlating a descriptor of part of their identity, on a machine.
-The machine would play that music back to the audience member.
+"In 2007, the Franklin Institute was putting the final touches on its Identity Exhibit.
+One of the more ambitious components of the exhibit was a kiosk that would express your identity in a musical format.
+The Institute had spoken with a few composers, but it had failed to find an appropriate contributor.
+The Institute's goal was to let an audience member create a piece of music that expressed one's identity by toggling among several personality traits.
+The machine would play the personalized music back to the audience member.

-I worked with the Franklin Institute’s creative team to incorporate all technical and research elements to inform the thinking behind the exhibit.
-We ultimately chose a simple tune “Twinkle, Twinkle, Little Star,” and I completed multiple arrangements with different tempos.
+"I worked with the Franklin Institute’s creative team to incorporate all technical and research elements to inform the thinking behind the exhibit.
+We ultimately chose a simple tune 'Twinkle, Twinkle, Little Star,' and I completed multiple arrangements with different tempos.

-The five faders clearly defined the personality types.
-The kiosk was a huge success and has subsequently toured the world.
-Goal Achieved!
+"The kiosk was a huge success and has subsequently toured the world.
+Goal achieved!"